Lexchigo12/alx-pre_course/README.md

-one of my first README that i have gone far with pogramming THe second README that im enjoying learning software engineering
+One of my first README that i have gone far with pogramming THe second README that im enjoying learning software engineering